CLICGameStar/website/README.md

 The commit message must follow [conventional commits convention](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
 This is both checked by a local hook and by the CI.

-Style scss must be imported into code files and classnames must not be referenced in clear.

 ## Deployment

 After a push on the main branch, the website is automatically built into a docker image, and pushed to [GHRC](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 When opening or pushing to a pull-request on the main branch, the images are also built, but not pushed, for sanity check.

-The rest of the deployment is done by a dedicated [repository](https://github.com/clicepfl/clic-website-v2-infra).
+The rest of the deployment is done by a dedicated [repository](https://github.com/clicepfl/infra).